Dog meat consumption in Vietnam: Spiritual worship

 Cultural beliefs about dogs are usually connected to the role that dogs play in the household and the emotional connections between dogs and humans.
 Cultural beliefs also shape the tradition of consuming dog meat.

-Dogs are generally used as household guardians, but they are treated with little respect.
 The early nineteenth-century poem "The Quarrel of the Six Beasts" gives a glimpse of the dog's household position through its food.
 In the poem, the animals are arguing about which animal is most useful by comparing their jobs and the food they eat.
 The dog in the story claims that it sometimes gets "crumbs of rice and dregs of soup" from the master, but often eats low-quality food such as "rotten taro and wormy yam."
 In fact, in Intage Vietnam's report about pet care, 9% of the population fed their dogs with leftovers in 2019.

 The guard role of dogs transitioned into the worshiping of them.
 Vietnamese folk culture holds that placing stone dogs in front of temples and houses will drive away ghosts and devils.
 For example, in Hanoi, dogs were worshiped at the Puppy Temple by Truc Bach lake that may date back to 1010.

 The worship of dogs has also been popular among ethnic minorities.
 The Tay people would counterbalance the bad feng shui in a house by placing a stone dog in the front yard.
-It is believed that dog sculptures process blessings.
+It is believed that dog sculptures possess blessings.
 The stone dogs are also connected to the sacred creature nghê, a lion dog.
 The Dao people believe that they are the descendants of the dog god, Panhu.
 This makes dog meat forbidden in their culture.

-For other Vietnamese populations, the sacred power of dogs makes dog meat a special dish on particular occasions.
-Eating dog meat after a bad event is said to dispel bad luck and contribute to longevity.
-The dish became a custom in funerals, death anniversaries, and weddings.
-Dogs were also sacrificed in rituals in the north in order to worship ancestors or to induce rain.
-Beyond special occasions, dog meat is usually consumed at the end of a lunar month or lunar year.
-Eating it at the wrong time is believed to instead bring misfortune.
-This might be associated with the Vietnamese folktale that a dog with white fur and a blood red nose is the embodiment of a demon.
-The demon is said to return to its original shape during the full moon, which is in the middle of a lunar month.